-In Brooklyn, the bankrupted owner of a book store Fioravante is forced to close his family business.
-His best friend Murray tells him that his dermatologist Dr. Parker dreams of having a threesome and would pay a thousand dollars to have one with her friend Selima.
-Murray proposes to be Fioravante's pimp and they start a male prostitution business.
-When Fioravante meets the Jewish Avigal, who is the widow of a rabbi, they fall in love with each other.
-But the Jewish Dovi loves Avigal and will make life difficult for Murray.
+In Brooklyn, the bankrupted owner of a book store, Murray, is forced to close his family business.
+His dermatologist Dr. Parker dreams of having a threesome and would pay a thousand dollars to have one with her friend Selima.
+Murray proposes to be Fioravante's pimp and they started a male prostitution business.
+However, when Fioravante met a Jewish lady, Avigal, who is the widow of a rabbi, they felt in love with each other.
+But a Jewish neighborhood watch, Dovi, loves Avigal and will make life difficult for Fioravante.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil